Skip to main content

 3. Implement the methods of this class as needed: AddToSourceControl(), CheckIn(), CheckOut(), and so on.
 These methods would typically do the following, at a minimum:

-• If appropriate, import or export the InterSystems IRIS document to XML.
+• If appropriate, import or export the InterSystems IRIS document to a file.

 • Update internal information in InterSystems IRIS about the status of the given file.